orangese/combind_multistruct_benchmarking/readme.md

 Before the code is run, you should source setup_combind.

-Inside the code global constants are stored in shared_paths.py.
-You should never pass the shared_paths dictionary as an argument, as this is unncessary and confusing.

 ## Testing

 Tests are located in each directory.
 They largely fall into two categories